carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 > > ~~~
 > > nextflow run process_script_params.nf --kmer 27
 > > ~~~
+> > {: .language-bash }
 > {: .solution}
 {: .challenge}

 ### Bash variables

 Nextflow uses the same Bash syntax for variable substitutions, `$variable`, in strings, Bash variables need to be escaped using `\` character.

 In the example below we will use the bash `PWD` variable.

 ~~~